Laws & Rights

 We can support you through any crimes that are committed against you including support with reporting to the police or support through the court process.
 We can liaise with the police on your behalf if you wish us to help you report to the police and we also provide lots of emotional support to help you through it.

-Basis work closely with Jo Parkes the specialist police sex work liaison officer for Leeds.
+Basis work closely with the specialist police sex work liaison officer for Leeds.
 She is there purely for your welfare and so you can confidentially discuss any problems that you might have.
 She can deal with any reports of crime or harassment that you have experienced.
-Some issues you may want to discuss with Jo include stalking, harassment, unwanted communications, threats to out sex workers, domestic abuse, physical assaults, sexual offences, robbery, frauds and theft.
+Some issues you may want to discuss with her include stalking, harassment, unwanted communications, threats to out sex workers, domestic abuse, physical assaults, sexual offences, robbery, frauds and theft.

 Basis Sex Work Project supports women in reporting violence, attacks, and incidents through our local Ugly Mugs scheme which is part of the national Ugly Mugs scheme.
 This scheme allows women to report anonymously if preferred.
 An ‘ugly mug’ is anyone whose behaviour you feel is unacceptable.
 It may be a client, a member of the public or another sex worker.
 You should report anything that causes you concern, for example violence, threatening behaviour, abuse, disclosure of other incidents or intentions.

 You can sign up to Ugly mugs online and we publish them monthly in our newsletter which we can give to you during drop-in, outreach or at home visits.